Triple “R” Volunteer Give-Back Office Composting, Master Recycler Hours, & Recycling Advocates Board Member (Aug. 2015)

 Collage

 I had the pleasure of volunteering at the Oregon Brewers Festival (OBF) as a Master Recycler for the second year in a row.
 I love volunteering at festies!
-Doing something good for the community and the planet in a fun environment, and be rewarded with a beer mug and tokens to boot – can’t beat that!
+Doing something good for the community and the planet in a fun environment, and being rewarded with a beer mug and tokens to boot – can’t beat that!
 (FYI for my fellow festival volunteers – OBF offers double beer tokens when you volunteer on Sunday.
-You can use them earlier in the week on the honor system or they are valid to use in future years.)
+You can use them earlier in the week on the honor system, or they are valid to use in future years.)

 Special Announcement: